You can hear that signature Fender Stratocaster tone on recordings and stages from players across all genres, from jazz to metal.

 Best Strat Pickups: Full Reviews

 Whether you’re looking for vintage-correct, hot-rodded blues or high-gain metal tones, let’s take a look at how the best Stratocaster pickups stack up by category.

 Best Noiseless Pickups

-While the Fender Stratocaster’s signature tone offers unmistakable punch and clarity, it can also come at a cost–the annoying buzz associated with single coil pickups and 60-cycle hum.
+While the Stratocaster’s signature tone offers unmistakable punch and clarity, it can also come at a cost–the annoying buzz associated with single coil pickups and 60-cycle hum.

 - Higher output than most stock pickups

 - They aren’t kidding when they say “noiseless.”

 - Purists may find the output to be too “hot.”